wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

 In this exercise, you will work with external data in your canvas app.

-You will need to download the [spreadsheet](https://github.com/MicrosoftDocs/mslearn-developer-tools-power-platform/tree/master/power-apps/shape-data) to complete this exercise.
+You will need to download the [spreadsheet](https://github.com/MicrosoftDocs/mslearn-developer-tools-power-platform/blob/master/power-apps/shape-data/shape-data-learn.zip) to complete this exercise.
+Upload the spreadsheet to your own OneDrive.

 **Add a Data Source**